tytydraco/yessleep/out/We_never_open_the_door_when_theres_only_one_knock.md

 Max and I used to make fun of the superstition.
 When we were younger, before Ruby disappeared, we once played ding dong ditch.
 After a few houses, Max decided to knock once at the door of our neighbor Mrs. Tellski.
 Someone saw us though and Max got the biggest lecture of his life from his grandpa.
 Like it was a really big deal.
 My parents weren't happy either, but Max was grounded for two months, during which his grandpa told him all sorts of horror stories from this town.

 "I don't think it was her either.
-But I do think it was mimicking her, or trying to."
+But I do think it was mimicking her, or trying to," I said.

 "For what it's worth, I think it was smart that you didn't open the door.
 Maybe we're all just a little crazy but better safe than sorry, right?"